-- the Class Principal Balance of each outstanding Class of Group 1 Notes will be paid in full; - each Holder of a Written-down Group 1 Note may elect either (x) to receive its proportionate share of the Group 1 Projected Recovery Amount on the Group 1 Recovery Election Date or (y) to receive its proportionate share of the Group 1 Liquidation Recovery Amount on the Group 1 Liquidation Date.
-On the basis of this election:
+- the Class Principal Balance of each outstanding Class of Group 1 Notes (other than the Class 1M-2I Notes) will be paid in full; - each Holder of a Written-down Group 1 Note (other than the Class 1M-2I Notes) may elect either (x) to receive its proportionate share of the Group 1 Projected Recovery Amount on the Group 1 Recovery Election Date or (y) to receive its proportionate share of the Group 1 Liquidation Recovery Amount on the Group 1 Liquidation Date.
+On the basis of this election: - o if more than 50% of the Holders of any Class of Written-down Group 1 Notes (with the Class 1M-2A and Class 1M-2F Notes deemed a single Class for this purpose) elect to receive the Group 1 Projected Recovery Amount, then all Holders of the Notes of such Class will receive their proportionate shares of the Group 1 Projected Recovery Amount; and - o if no more than 50% of the Holders of any Class of Written-down Group 1 Notes (with the Class 1M-2A and Class 1M-2F Notes deemed a single Class for this purpose) elect to receive the Group 1 Projected Recovery Amount, only the Holders electing to receive the Group 1 Projected Recovery Amount will receive their proportionate shares thereof on the Group 1 Recovery Election Date and all other Holders of that Class of Written-down Group 1 Notes

-- o if more than 50% of the Holders of any Class of Written-down Group 1 Notes elect to receive the Group 1 Projected Recovery Amount, then all Holders of the Notes of such Class will receive their proportionate shares of the Group 1 Projected Recovery Amount; and - o if no more than 50% of the Holders of any Class of Written-down Group 1 Notes elect to receive the Group 1 Projected Recovery Amount, only the Holders electing to receive the Group 1 Projected Recovery Amount will receive their proportionate shares thereof on the Group 1 Recovery Election Date and all other Holders of that Class of Written-down Group 1 Notes (including any Holder that makes no election) will become entitled to receive their proportionate shares of the Group 1 Liquidation Recovery Amount on the Group 1 Liquidation Date.
+(including any Holder that makes no election) will become entitled to receive their proportionate shares of the Group 1 Liquidation Recovery Amount on the Group 1 Liquidation Date.